ibnqhader/alpi/README.md

 ## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or discuss in wiki, submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or discussions, submit a pull request.

 ---